Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms

 \subsection{Unfounded new arguments based on stochasticity}

-Despite overwhelming evidence that Assembly Theory (AT) does not offer any fundamental advantage over Shannon entropy and other methods, its proponents have never tested it against any other index or measure and continue to make unfounded, false, and uninformed claims about both their own and other measures.

-The authors of Assembly Theory continue to act surprised and reject the suggestion that Assembly Theory and their assembly index are, willy nilly, data compression schemes, which is what we have shown they are~\cite{abrahao2024,Uthamacumaran2024} regardless of the authors' personal opinions.

-One of their objections is that compression is a modern concept from computer science, hence anachronistic vis-\`a-vis the prebiotic phenomena they wish to quantify, computers not having predated humans.
+One of the authors of AT's objections is that compression is a modern concept from computer science, hence anachronistic vis-\`a-vis the prebiotic phenomena, computers not having predated humans, they say.
 This argument makes no sense from any perspective.
-As scientists we are meant to analyse nature with the best tools humans have created, whether drawn from mathematics or computer science.
-Moreover, their core concepts of copy, number, or graph do not predate humans or biotic systems on Earth either.
-The authors of AT tend to confound the way an algorithm may be described with how nature may instantiate it~\cite{abrahao2024}.
-Assembly Theory's performance --including measuring or estimating the assembly index and assembly number, or modelling assembly spaces-- can be replicated by many types of mathematical formalisms, and therefore by things that appeared much later than the advent of life on Earth.
+As scientists we are meant to analyse nature with the best tools humans have at their disposal, whether drawn from mathematics or computer science.
+One does not need to justify mathematics as human-made to apply it as a universal tool.
+Moreover, the core concepts of AT such as `copy', `number', or `graph' are also human constructions and do not predate biotic systems on Earth either.
+The authors of AT tend to confound the way an algorithm can be described with how nature may instantiate it~\cite{abrahao2024}.
+Describing a hypothesis is not the same as explaining the phenomenon for which they have proposed a hypothesis, especially given Assembly Theory's poor performance compared to `a-vis Shannon entropy or LZW offering no advantage.

-For example, as we have formally shown in~\cite{abrahao2024}, exploring all the possible assembly spaces is equivalent to exploring a subspace of context-free grammars (CFG).
-The assembly index is equivalent to the size of such compressing CFGs.

-This is because for every assembly (sub)space there is a CFG that not only generates the same objects but also is isomorphic vis-a-vis the particular multigraph put forward by Assembly Theory.
-In addition, the minimum number of required assembling steps (or ``assembly time'') is exactly the same as the height of such a CFG tree.
+For every assembly (sub)space there is a compressing grammar that not only generates the same objects but also is isomorphic vis-a-vis the particular multigraph put forward by Assembly Theory~\cite{abrahao2024}.